-Under the modified accrual basis, the following revenue sources are considered to be both measurable and available at year end: property taxes and interest on investments.
+Under the modified accrual basis, the following revenue sources are considered to be both measurable and available at year end: property taxes, charges for services and interest on investments.

-Charges for services and miscellaneous revenues (except interest on investments) are recorded as revenues when received in cash because they are generally not measurable until actually received.
+Miscellaneous revenues are recorded as revenues when received in cash because they are generally not measurable until actually received.